patrickptasznik/patrickptasznik/README.md

 - 🤖 I have worked on [PWNYBOT](https://github.com/sigpwny/pwnybot), a discord bot for UIUC's biggest cybersecurity club

-- ⌨️ I’m currently learning HTML and CSS through [FreeCodeCamp](https://www.freecodecamp.org/learn/) and Python by working on [PWNYBOT](https://github.com/sigpwny/pwnybot)
+- ⌨️ I just finished building my own personal website, but I'm still working on figuring out its hosting!

-- 🚧 I'm planning on building a [personal website](http://www.netanimations.net/animated-roped-off-construction-barracades.gif) in the near future
+- 🚧 I'm currently in ECE 391, where we build an OS with several advanced functions using C.

 - 🧠 I'm always open to learning new languages and expanding my computing skills